search5/slackclient_log_handler/README.rst

 Apache 2.0

-Slacker is also under Apache 2.0.
+Slack-sdk is also under MIT.

 See also: https://api.slack.com/terms-of-service